Date & Time

 - The Journey of the Seeker in Sufism: From Presence to Heartfulness to Intimacy— Kabir Helminski, March 17

-- Reaching the One Who Dwells in the Hearts— Sheikha Fariha Fatima al-Jerrahi, March 18
+- Reaching the One Who Dwells in the Hearts— Shaykha Fariha al-Jerrahi, March 18

 - Program Clinic—Thomas Amelio, April 20